tflo/EditBox-Font-Improver/readme.md

 - [ScriptLibrary](https://www.curseforge.com/wow/addons/script-library): Edit box
 - [BugSack](https://www.curseforge.com/wow/addons/bugsack): Main window text (not an edit box, but it contains code that should be readable)

 The main point is that in these macro/code boxes we want a clean, monospaced font, and not Friz Quadrata, Arial Narrow, or similar nonsense.
-(WoWLua is an exception, as it already uses an appropriate font.
-See the comments in `main.lua` for how to exclude WoWLua from the font replacement.)
+(WoWLua is an exception, as it already uses a monospaced font.
+EBFI allows you to replace it with the one of your choice.)

 ## Setup